10 Best HVAC Companies in Fremont, OH

 Check Credentials

 In Ohio, HVAC contractors are licensed by the Ohio Construction Industry Licensing Board.
-To obtain a license, contractors need to have at least five years of experience, have a minimum amount of contractor liability coverage, and pass an exam.
-Specific jurisdictions may have additional licensing requirements.
-You should also look at a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Pick a company with great feedback and good customer testimonials.
+To obtain a license, contractors need to have at least five years of experience, possess a minimum amount of contractor liability coverage, and pass an exam.
+Specific jurisdictions may have additional requirements.
+Reviewing feedback on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can assist your decision.
+Choose a provider with stellar reviews and reports of positive customer experiences.

 Understand Work Details